-Portfolio entities of Other Blackstone Accounts (defined below) are and will be counterparties in agreements, transactions and other arrangements with us for the provision of goods and services, purchase and sale of assets and other matters.
-These agreements, transactions and other arrangements will involve payment of fees and other amounts, none of which will result in any offset to the management fees we pay to the Adviser notwithstanding that some of the services provided by such portfolio entity are similar in nature to the services provided by the Adviser.
-Generally, we may engage Blackstone-affiliated portfolio entities only if a majority of our Board of Directors, and a majority of the Affiliate Transaction Committee (which is composed of each of our independent directors), not otherwise interested in the transaction approve the transaction as being fair and reasonable to us and on terms and conditions no less favorable to us than those available from unaffiliated third parties.
+Portfolio entities of investment funds, REITs, vehicles, accounts, products and/or other similar arrangements sponsored, advised, and/or managed by Blackstone or its affiliates, whether currently in existence or subsequently established (in each case, including any related successor funds, alternative vehicles, supplemental capital vehicles, surge funds, over-flow funds, co-investment vehicles and other entities formed in connection with Blackstone or its affiliates side-by-side or additional general partner investments with respect thereto) ("Other Blackstone Accounts") are and will be counterparties or participants in agreements, transactions and other arrangements with us for the provision of goods and services, purchase and sale of assets and other matters.
+In addition, certain of our portfolio entities may be counterparties or participants in agreements, transactions and other Blackstone Accounts for the provision of goods and services, purchase and sale of assets and other arrangements with Other Blackstone Accounts for the provision of goods and services, purchase and sale of assets and other matters.
+These agreements, transactions and other arrangements will involve payment of fees and other amounts, none of which will result in any offset to the management fees we pay to the Adviser notwithstanding that some of the services provided by such portfolio entities or allow our portfolio entities to be engaged by Blackstone-affiliated entities only if a majority of our Board of Directors, and a majority of the Affiliate Transaction Committee (which is comprised of each of our independent directors), not otherwise interested in the transaction approve the transaction as being fair and reasonable to us.